tkhamez/eve-api-php/Generate-the-Client.md

   git checkout .gitignore composer.json
   ```

-- In `.openapi-generator/FILES`, delete any new lines that starts with `test/`.
+- In `.openapi-generator/FILES`, delete all new lines that begin with `test/`.

 - In `README.md`, undo all changes above `### Manual Installation` and increase the version for
   `tkhamez/eve-api`.